menzin/About_jQuery/Chapter7.md

 The versatility of the ajax() method lies in the settings.
 We won't describe all of them, but here are the most important ones:

+> [!NOTE]
+> This lists the keys in the setting object – the programmer needs to provide the values, which may be a string (as for method) or a function to execute (as for done, failed and always) or some other object (as for data).

 - **method**: Possible values are "GET", "POST" and "PUT" ---- it defaults to "GET" if omitted.

 - **done** (replaces **success** ): Function to call after a successful completion of retrieving the data.
 Typically this handles whatever it is you want to do with the data